cuzfrog/maila/README.md

     ```

 4. obfuscating`config.xml`, so that security issue is to be mitigated.
-Encryption uses AES. you need to provide a finite seq of keys.
+Encryption uses AES method.
+You need to provide a finite seq of 128/192/256bit keys.
 Maila will randomly choose one of them
 to obfuscate config file.
 When decrypting, maila will try to decrypt using all the keys
 provided.
 So once a `config.xml` has been obfuscated, it can only be accessed by a maila
 instance with the same group of keys.